zhutoutoutousan/A-study-note-as-a-beginner/study/software-industry/software-engineering/terminology.md

 - E.g. local cable or telephone companies, corporate ISPs, university ISPs.
 Some ISPs can provide WiFi access in airports, hotels, coffee shops, and other public places, and cellular data ISPs, providing mobile access to our smartphones and other public places.
 - Each ISP is in itself a network of packet switched and communication links.
 ### Internet standards
+## M
+### Methods
+- (Vue.js) Methods in Vue.js are bound to the Vue instance, they are incredibly useful for  functions you would like to access in directives
+- You can use arrow functions within the method, but the method cannot be an arrow function
+### MVC
 ## O
 ### Object-oriented inheritance model
 ### Object-oriented programming